 (but probably aren't)

-"OOOOOOO-lympic Airways makes you smile,
+"OOOO-lympic Airways makes you smile,

-But please, no dancing in the aisle
+but please, no dancing in the aisle!

 Are you going to Greece?
 Maybe you're actively planning, or maybe just daydreaming about getting there eventually.
 Either way, take a look at this list of my absolute essentials when I travel to Greece (and in some cases, any time I get on a plane at all!).